thecatontheceiling/buckshotroulette/README.md

-full decompilation of Buckshot Roulette's source code.
+Full decompilation of Buckshot Roulette's source code.
 All of the Dealer AI code (afaik) is in DealerIntelligence.gd